Eric Ravotti

-Eric Allen Ravotti (born March 16, 1971) is an American former professional football linebacker who played three seasons with the Pittsburgh Steelers of the National Football League (NFL).
-He was selected by the Steelers in the sixth round of the 1994 NFL draft after playing college football at Pennsylvania State University.
+Eric Allen Ravotti (born March 16, 1971) is an American former professional football player who was a linebacker for three seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He was selected by the Steelers in the sixth round of the 1994 NFL draft after playing college football for the Penn State Nittany Lions.

 Early life and college

 Eric Allen Ravotti was born on March 16, 1971, in Freeport, Pennsylvania.
 He attended Freeport Senior High School in Freeport.

-He was a letterman for the Penn State Nittany Lions in 1989, 1990, 1991, and 1993.
+At Pennsylvania State University, he was a letterman for the Nittany Lions in 1989, 1990, 1991, and 1993.
 He did not play in 1992.

 Professional career

 Ravotti was selected by the Pittsburgh Steelers in the sixth round, with the 180th overall pick, of the 1994 NFL draft.
 He officially signed with the team on May 6, 1994.
 He played in two games for the Steelers during his rookie year in 1994.
 He appeared in six games, starting one, during the 1995 season and recorded seven solo tackles.
 Ravotti appeared in 15 games, starting two, in 1996, totaling five solo tackles, three assisted tackles, two sacks, and one fumble recovery.
 He also played in two playoff games that year.
 He became a free agent after the 1996 season and re-signed with the team on April 17, 1997.
 He was released on August 24, 1997.
 Ravotti signed with the Steelers again the next year on April 23, 1998, before being released on August 30, 1998.